 Coach Development Frequently Asked Questions

-A Coach Certification program is one of the requirements for PC to become registered/recognized as a national sport organization (NSO).
-The Coach Certification program needs to follow, among other criteria, the National Coaching Certification Program (NCCP) guidelines.
-The program is intended to development coaches and subsequently certify them, thus some refer to the program as Coach Development and others as Coach Certification.
+A Coach/Instructor Certification program is one of the requirements for PICKLEBALL CANADA to become registered/recognized by Sports Canada.
+The program needs to follow, among other criteria, the National Coaching Certification Program (NCCP) guidelines.
+The program is intended to develop coaches/instructors and subsequently certify them, thus some refer to the program as Coach/Instructor Development and others as Coach/Instructor Certification.
 Either description is intended to cover both aspects.

-A workgroup from Pickleball Association of Ontario (PAO) has started the development of a Pickleball Coach Certification program, on behalf of Pickleball Canada, and is expected to continue to do so, with guidance from PC, and involvement from PC and the provincial organizations.
+A workgroup from Pickleball Association of Ontario (PAO) has started the development of a Pickleball Coach/Instructor Certification program, on behalf of PICKLEBALL CANADA, and is expected to continue to do so, with guidance from PICKLEBALL CANADA, and involvement from PICKLEBALL CANADA and the provincial organizations.

 Throughout the past year, PAO has communicated status to its members and has received numerous questions and expressions of interest.
 Here’s answers to FAQ’s that we have either received or anticipate receiving.

-Q: When will the Coach Development program be complete?
+Q: When will the Coach/Instructor Development program be complete?

-A: As per previous communications, the bulk of our coach development training curriculum will be created if and when we are successful in receiving a Trillium grant (notification expected March 2018).
-The process is expected to take about 24 months and the goal is to have a Coach Development program recognized and approved by the Coaching Association of Canada, Ontario Ministry of Tourism, Culture and Sport, and Sport Canada.
+A: Pickleball Association of Ontario has been awarded an Ontario Trillium Foundation grant to add pickleball coaching to the NCCP framework.
+The process is expected to take about 24 months (from May 2018 – April 2020) and the goal is to have a Coach Development program recognized and approved by the Coaching Association of Canada, Ontario Ministry of Tourism, Culture and Sport, and Sport Canada.

 Q: Can I now start taking courses to become a Pickleball Coach?